-Have you ever wondered what attending a doula intensive would be like?
+Have you ever wondered what attending a birth doula training would be like?
 Here is a sneak peek into my Birth Arts International class.

-I absolutely love teaching workshops.
-Getting to know my students and hearing their stories is an experience that I feel privileged to be part of.
-As a trainer, I appreciate staying connected to my students after the workshop and watching them grow as doulas.
-The BAI community is one that always supported me when I was a student and newer doula and it feels great to be able to offer that support to others as a trainer.
+I love getting to know my students throughout the weekend.
+As a trainer, I appreciate staying connected to my students after the workshop and supporting them as they grow their doula practice.
+The BAI community always supported me when I was a student and newer doula, and it feels great to be able to offer that support to others as a trainer.